likicv/usysml-test-cases/README.md

 `part`, and `part def`).
 And furthermore, by using such subset it would possible to create quite complex SysML v2 models.

-This document is a “living document” that is being developed and maintained by the uSysML team.
-Henceforth the test cases derived from this work will be referred to as “uSysML Test Cases”.

 # Understanding uSysML Test Cases